Arnica: benefits, dosage, contraindications

 Adult: 20% - 25% (mother tincture)

-Arnica is used in various topical formulations, including gels, creams, ointments, oils, and dressings.
-For mouth rinses a 10% diluted tincture is used.
+Arnica is used in various topical formulations, notably as a gel, cream, ointment, oil, and dressing.
+For mouthwashes a 10% diluted tincture is used.
 Arnica is not recommended for oral use or for topical application on an open wound.

 Precautions

-Orally, only homeopathic preparations are authorized.
-Ingesting arnica in any other form causes cardiotoxicity and severe side effects.
+For oral use only homeopathic preparations are permitted.
+Ingesting Arnica in any other form causes cardiotoxicity and serious side effects.

 Contraindications

-Arnica is contraindicated for both topical and oral use.
+Arnica is contraindicated for topical or oral use.

-Arnica is contraindicated for both topical and oral use.
+Arnica is contraindicated for topical or oral use.

-Arnica can cause immune reactions in people allergic to other plants in the Asteraceae family.
-Members of this family include chrysanthemums, marigolds, daisies, and many other plants. a
+Arnica can trigger immune reactions in people allergic to other plants in the Asteraceae family.
+Members of this family include chrysanthemums, marigolds, daisies, and many other plants.